Planning Department Banner, This link takes you back to home page

 • New State Laws

-• The Planning Department has prepared public materials to help property owners understand new state laws in effect starting on January 1, 2022.
+• The Planning Division has prepared public materials to help property owners understand new state laws.
 Please use the links below to learn more about how these new laws might apply to your housing project.

 • • SB 8: extends the Housing Crisis Act of 2019 (SB 330) to encourage more housing production [SB 330/SB8 Guide] [SB 330 Pre-Application]